Main Street Historic District (Tampico, Illinois): Significant structures

 The contributing properties in the Main Street Historic District are classified into two categories, "significant" and "contributing".
 Significant structures are those with architectural or historical distinction, 10 of the 14 buildings remaining within the district are classified as significant.
-The significant structures are grouped into two sets, one consists of the buildings from 107–119 Main Street (along the east side of the street) and the second of buildings from 122–126 Main Street (west side of street).
+The significant structures are grouped into two sets, one consists of the buildings from 107 to 119 Main Street (along the east side of the street) and the second of buildings from 122 to 126 Main Street (west side of street).

-The first group of significant structures are along the east side of Main Street and addressed from 107–119.
+The first group of significant structures are along the east side of Main Street and addressed from 107 to 119.
 107 S. Main Street was constructed for Susie Slippell in 1903 and once housed a harness shop.
 The next building, 109 Main, was built in 1898 by J.J Blietz, it held the Elmdorf Grocery and Meat Market.
 The building adjacent the former meat market is the Ronald Reagan Birthplace.
 113 and 115 Main were built simultaneously in 1900, and share a wall.
 113 Main is the current home to the Ronald Reagan Gift Shop and was originally constructed by Fred Seymour for use as the Seymour Grocery Store.
 The building at 115 was built for M.R.
 Lyon and has been in use as a funeral home since 1903.

 The structures at 117 and 119 are the oldest brick buildings in the historic district and were built in 1877 following the last major fire.
 117 Main, built for J.C.
 Paice, has housed a grocery store, meat market, and variety store, and retains its original cast iron storefront.
 The building at 119 Main was erected for Ruben Davis.
 It was damaged by fire in 1980 but has since been repaired.

-The second group of significant structures are found on the west side of Main Street from 122–126.
+The second group of significant structures are found on the west side of Main Street from 122 to 126.
 The two storefronts at 122 and 124 Main are the H.C.
 Pitney Variety Store.
 The adjacent structure was built in 1899 for A.J.
 Glassburn, son of town founder John Glassburn.
-The building housed the Tampico State Bank from 1899–1931 with A.J.
+The building housed the Tampico State Bank from 1899 to 1931 with A.J.
 Glassburn as its president.
 Glassburn also served as mayor of Tampico during three periods, 1882–1885, 1887–1893, and 1901–1902.
 After 1931 the building housed another bank and a lumber and hardware store.

 Significance

 The Main Street Historic District in Tampico, Illinois is most significant in two areas.
 First, the district represents an intact example of a central commercial district in a rural Illinois town.
-Second, the birthplace of the 40th President of the United States, Ronald Reagan, is located within the district's boundaries.
+Second, the birthplace of the 40th president of the United States, Ronald Reagan, is located within the district's boundaries.
 These reasons contributed to the historic district's listing on the U.S. National Register of Historic Places on 3 June 1982.